Online Functional Medicine For Chronic Stress Management

 Cortisol is a hormone that plays a key role in how your body responds to stress.
 Ideally, cortisol levels should rise in the morning to help you wake up and decrease at night to promote sleep.
 However, when stress becomes chronic, it disrupts this natural rhythm and can have several negative effects on your health.

-Here are some ways that prolonged stress can affect cortisol levels:
+Here are some ways that elevated cortisol can affect your health:

 Increased Blood Sugar